Hit and Run Accidents Injury Attorney Denver, Colorado

-- Any of the involved drivers does not have a valid driver’s license.
+- Any of the involved drivers do not have a valid driver’s license.

-- Any of the involved drivers fails to remain on scene (often called the hit-and-run crash).
+- Any of the involved drivers fail to remain on the scene (often called the hit-and-run crash).

 - The crash involves a driver impaired by drugs or alcohol (DUI).